ninoaguilar/xSearch/README.md

 ## Reading files

-In order to read files being input, files must be stored in TextDocuments file and have the extension .txt and be in the format cranfield00XX.txt
+In order to read the files to be search, the files must be stored in the `TextDocuments` folder and have the extension `.txt` and be in the format `cranfield00XX.txt`.

 ## To Use